ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IDAFIFItem.rst

 IDAFIFItem
 ==========

-.. py:class:: IDAFIFItem
+.. py:class:: ansys.stk.core.stkobjects.aviator.IDAFIFItem

    object

    Interface used to access the options for an DAFIF Item found in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IDAFIFItem

 Overview
 --------